git03-Nguyen/Novels-Collector-BE/README.md

 ## ✨ Novels Collector Website (Backend) - Group 12 ✨
 #### *📖 A platform for searching and reading novels from multiple websites using hot-plugins in ASP.NET Core.*
+*This is only the back-end part of the project.
+Please refer to https://github.com/thienan2003bt/Novels-Collector-FE for the front-end part.
+Thank you!*
 ### 1. Course information:
 - **Course name:** Software Design
 - **Course ID:** CSC13010